 Children are usually educated on the Trust site at Doncaster School for the Deaf, a registered specialist school which is operated by the Trust.
 While undertaking their education, the children are supported by specialist teaching staff, care workers, social workers who visit from the child’s home area, Special Needs Services - where appropriate - educational psychologists and Child and Adolescent Mental Health Service (CAMHS) nurses.

-At the active planning stage, all efforts will be made to secure educational provision for the child at Doncaster School for the Deaf, or elsewhere if appropriate.
+At the active planning stage, all efforts will be made to secure educational provision for the child at Doncaster School for the Deaf.

 All children will receive encouragement and assistance from staff to attend school regularly and educational achievements will be celebrated.
 All children will have an Education Health Care Plan.

 Care workers at Dickson House and the North Flat will support the children in resolving any issues and/or difficulties with the school and will attend school functions, parent evenings and help share information between home, school and parents.